John T. Thompson

-John Taliaferro (Note: /it/; anglicized to "Tolliver") Thompson (December 31, 1860 – June 21, 1940) was a United States Army officer known for being the inventor of the Tommy gun.
+John Taliaferro (Note: /it/; anglicized to "Tolliver") Thompson (December 31, 1860 – June 21, 1940) was a United States Army officer known for being the inventor of the Thompson submachine gun, widely known as the "Tommy gun."

 Early life

 Born on December 31, 1860, in Newport, Kentucky, Thompson grew up on a succession of Army posts and had decided on the military as a career by the age of sixteen.
-His father was Lt.
-Col. James Thompson, his mother was Maria Taliaferro.
-He attended Indiana University and was a member of the Beta Theta Pi fraternity.
+His father was Lieutenant Colonel James Thompson, his mother was Maria Taliaferro.
+He attended Indiana University Bloomington and was a member of the Beta Theta Pi fraternity.
 After a year of class, in 1877, he gained an appointment to the United States Military Academy (USMA) at West Point, New York, from where he graduated in June 1882.
 Among his classmates there at the academy were several men who would, like Thompson himself (who graduated 11th in a class of 37), eventually attain the rank of brigadier general or higher during their military careers, such as Edward Burr, Lansing H. Beach, Adelbert Cronkhite, Charles Treat, Edward A. Millar, Richard W. Young, Benjamin Alvord Jr., George W. McIver, Henry T. Allen, William H. Sage, Thomas B. Dugan, and William H. Allaire.

 His first duty station was at Newport Barracks (near in his birthplace of Newport, Kentucky), where he was assigned to the 2nd Artillery as a second lieutenant.
 He then attended engineering and artillery schools and was finally assigned to the Army's Ordnance Department in 1890, where he spent the rest of his military career.
 During this period he began his specialization in small arms.

 Spanish–American War

 With the beginning of the Spanish–American War, Thompson was promoted to lieutenant colonel and sent to Tampa, Florida as Chief Ordnance Officer for the commander of the Cuban campaign, General William R. Shafter.
 While the rest of the Army was plagued with logistical problems, Thompson managed ordnance supply operations to Cuba efficiently.
 More than 18,000 tons of munitions were transferred to the battlefield from his Tampa command without any accidents.
 Thompson was promoted to colonel, the youngest such in the Army at the time.

 It was also this war that offered Thompson his first exposure to automatic weapons.
-At the request of Lt.
-John H. Parker, Thompson arranged for the informal formation of a Gatling gun unit, with fifteen weapons and a generous supply of ammunition, all shipped to Cuba on Thompson's sole authority.
+At the request of Lieutenant John H. Parker, Thompson arranged for the informal formation of a Gatling gun unit, with fifteen weapons and a generous supply of ammunition, all shipped to Cuba on Thompson's sole authority.
 This unit later played a significant role in the Battle of San Juan Hill.